 Make feedbacks from recipient acceptable

 It is essential for you to know what your employees have to say about the feedback given.
-So give them opportunity to express their opinion.
+So give them the opportunity to express their opinion.
 This will help you in analyzing the effectiveness of the feedback you have given.